1. Fika and kaffe

 4. Swedish meatballs

 It's round, tasty and very Swedish.
 Or, not.
-Just like coffee and 'kåldolmar', this very popular ball of meat was brought back to the Nordics by Swedish soldiers fighting alongside Karl XII in Turkey in the 1700s.
-It's still very yummy, so here's a great recipe by food writer John Duxbury for you.
+Just like coffee and 'kåldolmar', stories have it that this ball of meat was brought back to the Nordics by Swedish soldiers fighting alongside Karl XII in Turkey in the 1700s.
+The story is disputed, but whether or not it happened exactly like that, meatballs had indeed been common in other parts of the world for hundreds of years before they were first mentioned in written records in Sweden.
+In any case, they are still very yummy, so here's a great recipe by food writer John Duxbury for you.

 (Sarcastic quote) Swedish (unquote) meatballs.
 Photo: Heiko Junge/NTB scanpix/SCANPIX

 The Swedish royal family is part of the Bernadotte line, which was literally imported from France in the 18th century after the Swedish king died and officials went to the continent to find a replacement, Jean Bernadotte, who was then part of Napoleon Bonaparte's army.
 Looking at the modern-day royal family, King Carl XVI Gustaf's mother was Sibylla of Germany's Sachsen-Coburg-Gotha, while his wife Queen Silvia is of German-Brazilian descent.
 Not to mention Princess Madeleine and her husband Chris O'Neill, who both live in London.

 The Swedish/German/French/Brazilian Royal Family.
 Photo: Jonas Ekströmer/Kungahuset